-An extant body of literature studies how unemployment and labor market uncertainty affect fertility (see Buh, 2023; Doepke et al., 2023, for recent surveys).
-In principle, unemployment leads to offsetting fertility stimuli, a positive one due to relaxation or elimination of the labor-related opportunity cost of fertility and a negative one due to a reduction in period income and a downward assessment of the expectation of future income flows.
-The majority of studies shows that the life-cycle income effect tends to dominate, implying that deteriorating employment conditions lead to reductions in fertility.
-Indeed, Del Bono et al. (2012, 2015) show that the deviation from a career-track rather than unemployment per se lowers fertility.
-Related research finds that differences in exposure to globalization across industries imply fertility decline among individuals working in industries that are negatively affected and vice versa for those working in industries that are expected to benefit (Autor et al., 2019; Giuntella et al., 2022).
-Social and policy context matters as well: Matysiak et al.
+A body of literature studies how unemployment and labor market uncertainty affect fertility (for recent surveys, see Doepke et al. 2023).
+In principle, unemployment leads to two offsetting fertility stimuli, a positive one due to relaxation or elimination of the labor-related opportunity cost of fertility and a negative one due to a reduction in period income and a downward assessment of the expectation of future income flows.
+The majority of studies show that the life-cycle income effect tends to dominate, implying that deteriorating employment conditions lead to reductions in fertility.
+Indeed, Del Bono et al. (2012, 2015) show that the deviation from a career track rather than unemployment per se lowers fertility.
+Related research finds that differences in exposure to globalization across industries imply a fertility decline among individuals working in industries that are negatively affected and a fertility increase among those working in industries that are expected to benefit (Autor et al. 2019, Giuntella et al. 2022).
+The social and policy context matters as well: Matysiak et al. (2021) find that the Great Recession has strengthened the decline in fertility for most European countries.
+The impact was most pronounced in Southern and Eastern Europe and muted in Western and, especially, Northern Europe.
+Moving beyond employment risks, Gozgor et al. (2021) confirm that a general index of economic uncertainty is negatively related to fertility.
+Against the backdrop of a general tendency toward more unstable career trajectories, as implied by the rise of self-employment (Boeri et al. 2020) and, more recently, the gig economy (Vallas & Schor 2020) in many industrialized countries, this may explain some of the continued decline in fertility.
+However, a counteracting effect through greater flexibility in terms of resolving the quantity-quality trade-off is conceivable, although reliable evidence is still lacking.

-7Filoso and Papagni (2015) provide the more nuanced empirical finding that, while the general development of private capital markets reduces fertility, access to credit increases it by allowing to cover the resource needs of child rearing at an early point in the household life cycle when savings have not yet accumulated.
-The issue of private saving is further discussed in Section 4.
+&lt;sup>5Filoso & Papagni (2015) provide the more nuanced empirical finding that, while the general development of private capital markets reduces fertility, access to credit increases it by allowing to cover the resource needs of child-rearing at an early point in the household life cycle, when savings have not yet accumulated.
+The issue of private saving is further discussed in Section 4.1.